Payment Methods (Remittance)

-- Cash Payment Policy: Students are allowed to make cash payments of $500 or less in person at the Office of Student Accounts.
+- Cash Payment Policy: Cash payments (US Currency/Coin) of $500 or less, not to exceed $10,000 per term, are accepted in person at the Office of Student Accounts.

 Restrictions and Limitations:

-If a student, parent, or third party makes a cash payment in excess of $10,000 on behalf of a student, the University is required to obtain their name and social security number in case it is necessary to file an IRS Form 8300 at a future date.
+If a student, parent, or third party makes a cash payment in excess of $10,000 on behalf of a student in one or more related transactions, the University is required to obtain their name and social security number in case it is necessary to file an IRS Form 8300 at a future date.

-If a cash payment or a combination of a cash payment and a cashier’s check in excess of $10,000 is submitted to the University, the Office of Student Accounts must be notified.
+If a cash payment or a combination of cash payments in excess of $10,000 is submitted to the University, the Office of Student Accounts must be notified.